aimhigherweb/iec_website/content/what-we-do/gas-permeable-contact-lenses.md

 Conditions such as [myopia](/what-we-do/myopia), [astigmatism](/what-we-do/astigmatism), aphakia, [keratoconus](/what-we-do/keratoconus), and irregular corneas benefit from RGP lenses.
 This is because they hold their shape and provide an even front optical surface for the eye.
 RGP lens wearers experience clear, high-quality vision with a higher safety profile than any other contact lens.<sup>1</sup>

 RGPs are more durable and last longer (often at least a year) than soft contact lenses.
 They come in a variety of types to treat individual eye conditions.
-At Innovative Eye Care we use a customised lens design program called EyeSpace to accurately design the fit and power of your lens unique for your eye.
+At Innovative Eye Care we use a customised lens design program called EyeSpace to accurately design the fit and power of your lens unique to your eye.

 ![](/uploads/rgp-2.jpg)